Generation name: Generation poem

 Generation poems were usually composed by a committee of family elders whenever a new lineage was established through geographical emigration or social elevation.
 Thus families sharing a common generation poem are considered to also share a common ancestor and have originated from a common geographical location.

-Certain groups of generation names are grouped into 5 characters in order for one to remember the generation poem in the historic past before writing was abundantly available.
-Each hand's 5 fingers therefore represent one group of generation names.
-Committees of Family Elders can be seen counting & pronouncing each generation name with their hands & fingers.
+Certain groups of generation names are grouped into five characters in order to remember the generation poem in the historic past before writing was abundantly available.
+Each hand's five fingers therefore represent one group of generation names.
+Committees of Family Elders can be seen counting and pronouncing each generation name with their fingers.

 Important examples are the generation poems of the descendants of the Four Sages (Confucius, Mencius, Yan Hui, Zengzi): the Kong, Meng, Yan, and Zeng families (the Four Families, 四氏).
 During the Ming dynasty, Emperor Jianwen respected Confucius and Mencius so much that he honored their families with generation poems.
 These generation poems were extended with the permission of the Chongzhen Emperor of the Ming dynasty, the Tongzhi Emperor of the Qing dynasty, and the Ministry of Interior of the Beiyang government.